 Umbrella liability provides additional protection for your business against catastrophic losses that exceed the limits of the business auto policy, commercial general liability policy, and employer's liability coverage.
 For example, if your BOP has $1 million in coverage, but you feel your firm might be exposed to $5 million in liabilities, you would buy a $4 million umbrella policy.

 Q: How does a home-based business owner shop for these policies?

 A: You can obtain quotes online for many types of insurance policies.
-Talk to your insurance agent, or contact Wells Fargo Insurance for help.
 An insurance agent or broker can help you shop for specific coverage; an attorney can advise you on the proper structure for your business (sole proprietor, limited liability company, etc.), and work with the insurance broker so the coverage works for your type of business.

 Working from home can be comfortable, but don't get caught in the clutter of everyday paperwork.
 Here are some bookkeeping tips for freelance projects.